 To access and navigate the OSD (On-Screen Display) menu of the Samsung G9, you can use the joystick placed beneath the bottom bezel of the screen.
 The menu is user-friendly and offers plenty of useful features.

-You’ll also find various pre-calibrated picture modes including FPS, RTS, RPG, AOC, sRGB (for accurate sRGB color output), and High Bright (for maximum brightness).
+You’ll also find various pre-calibrated picture modes, including FPS, RTS, RPG, AOC, sRGB, and High Bright (for maximum brightness).

 The Picture in Picture (PiP) and Picture by Picture (PbP) modes are supported as well.

-However, you can’t use FreeSync/G-SYNC or HDR in the PbP mode, and you’ll be limited to 60Hz which is disappointing as Samsung’s previous 49″ 5120×1440 model, the CRG9, supports up to 100Hz in the PbP mode.
+However, you can’t use FreeSync/G-SYNC or HDR in the PbP mode, and you’ll be limited to 120Hz if you have the 1006.2 firmware or newer.

 Note that you cannot enable local dimming for SDR content.
 You can either disable it completely or set it to ‘Auto’ which will enable local dimming whenever HDR content is detected.